‘Disappeared’: Lynn Messer Baptist Mom Found Dead On Missouri Farm, Story On ID

 Disappeared On ID: Lynn Messer, Baptist Mother Missing From Home

-52-year-old Lynn Messer had spent the last night that she was seen alive on her cell phone and on social media.
+Fifty-two-year-old Lynn Messer had spent the last night that she was seen alive on her cell phone and on social media.
 But after midnight in July 2014, no one ever heard from her again.
 Her husband Kerry Messer told investigators that he woke up during the thunderstorm to find that his wife was not in bed with him.
 Curious, he got up and looked around the house for her.
 He eventually found her keys, cell phone, and a boot for her broken toe.
 With Lynne’s hip pain and these items still in the house, Messer couldn’t have imagined that she had gone far.

 But the truth was more grim.
 According to Kerry Messer, he looked outside and searched the grounds to see if she had wandered outside during the night.
 When he was unable to locate her, Lynn Messer’s husband called the police.